archbardinexile/BGCL/DM-notes.md

 Rose was smuggling the venom on behalf of the Church.
 She and Subira were captured by *Bhaldrom Anchorheart* during a pirate raid.
 The pirates destroyed the venom on orders from Queen Vasilissa.

-The 6oS must track down the *Wrath of Umberlee* with the help of Elyse.
+The 6oS must track down the *Wrath of Umberlee* with the help of *Elyse*.
 Rumours suggest Anchorheart is looking for the stolen submarine to add to his fleet.
 Hence, *ABC* is posing as one of Anchorheart's crew.
 Plundered CSCA vessels can be found in the Wrath's wake.

 Anchorheart ordered Guy to retrieve the triple-barrelled gemlock rifle from Caelum's Landing, having made a deal with Queen *Vasilissa*.
 He offers the Queen gemlock weapons and in exchange the Mallians force the CSCA out of the Manyshells.

 - If **Guy** chooses to join Anchorheart, he must hand over the rifle.
-  - The Verity will join Anchorheart's fleet and attack the CSCA bank at *Sullivanton*.
+  - The 6oS will join Anchorheart's fleet and attack the CSCA bank at *Sullivanton*.
+  - The 6oS will help Anchorheart track down the submarine.
 - If **Guy** refuses to join Anchorheart, he will threaten to kill *Subira*.
   - The execution fails due to damp powder.
 The powder monkey, ABC, reveals herself and joins the battle.